 Ringworm is passed between people through direct skin contact and by sharing objects such as towels, hairbrushes and bedding.

-Pets, such as dogs and cats, can have ringworm which they can pass on to people they come in contact with.
+Pets such as dogs and cats can have ringworm, which they can pass on to people they come into contact with.

 Read more about the causes of ringworm.

 Who is affected?

 Ringworm is common.
 It's estimated that 10-20% of people will have a fungal skin infection at some point during their lifetime.

 People of all ages can be affected by ringworm, but children are particularly susceptible to it.

 Scalp ringworm (tinea capitis) is most common in children who have not reached puberty (sexual maturity), particularly African-Caribbean children and those who live in urban areas.

 Body ringworm can affect anyone of any age, although groin infections are more common in young men.